koenwisse/-react-redux-jwt-bootstrap-template/src/pages/BATTLEPLAN.md

 //1.
 Create a component
 //2.
 Create a card component and a list component to show data on screen and setup routes
 //3.
 Import the logic in home
 //4.
-Write the logic to show the form
+Write the logic to show the list

 //Part 4 - Plan frontend Redux-data --> Fetch data into actions with a thunk /1.
 Write an async function in action (thunk) and make axios request